PreTeXtBook/PROSE/index.md

 ## 2023 PROSE Summer Programs

-Learn how to get involvedin one of our [2023 Summer Programs](./summer/).
+Learn how to get involved in one of our [2023 Summer Programs](./summer/).

 ## What are PreTeXt and Runestone?